encryptogroup/ppIndoorLocalization/README.md

 * Mobile App: Open gradle project in Android Studio, build and deploy.
 (Debugging and Datatransfer must be enaled on connected device)
 ## Run Instructions

-* run the main function with the number of Accesspoints: e.g. '''PPILLib/droidCrypto/Server/main 20'''
+* Run the main function with the number of Access points: e.g. '''PPILLib/droidCrypto/Server/main 20'''
 * Start the mobile application

 ## Test programs